hertleinj/HugoShortCodes/README.md

 On creating my personal Blog with Hugo i found the need to embed maps within my posts.

 A short Google search revealed a little help but not the full options that the google API provides.
 Because of this i began creating my own Shortcodes for this.
-They are avaliable to download from my [Github repository](https://github.com/hertleinj).

 ## Installation